-DOH News Release: Highly transmissible variant detected in Hawai‘iPosted on Mar 8, 2021 in COVID-19, COVID-19 News Releases, Latest News, Newsroom
+DOH News Release: Highly transmissible variant detected in Hawai‘iPosted on Mar 8, 2021 in Latest Department News, Newsroom

 HONOLULU – The Department of Health State Laboratories Division (SLD) has detected a new variant of concern.
 This new strain has the technical name B.1.351 and is sometimes referred to as the South African variant.
 It was found in an O‘ahu resident with no travel history.

 “This is concerning because B.1.351 has a mutation that makes it more transmissible from one person to another, and a separate mutation that might make it less responsive to the antibodies we form when we have COVID or get vaccinated,” said SLD Director Dr. Edward Desmond.

 The mutation that increases transmissibility is called N501Y.
 The mutation that may reduce effectiveness of antibodies is called E484K.

 The N501Y and E484K mutations had previously been seen in Hawai‘i, but this is the first time both mutations have been found together in one virus.